Pennsylvania Route 345: Route description

 PA 345 begins at an intersection with PA 82 and Little Conestoga Road in the community of Loag in West Nantmeal Township, Chester County, heading northeast on two-lane undivided Bulltown Road.
 The road heads through agricultural areas and comes to a bridge over the Pennsylvania Turnpike (Interstate 76).
 The route crosses into East Nantmeal Township and passes woodland and homes, curving north to reach an intersection with PA 401.
 PA 345 passes between a pair of golf courses and enters Warwick Township, where it intersects PA 23.
 Past this, the route continues north before it turns east onto Warwick Road and passes through the residential community of Warwick.
 PA 345 turns north onto Pine Swamp Road and heads into a mix of farmland and woodland with some homes.

 PA 345 winds northeast into forested areas and enters Union Township in Berks County, where it heads through the Hopewell Furnace National Historic Site and crosses French Creek.
 The road curves to the northwest and continues into French Creek State Park, running through more dense forests.
 The route leaves the state park and winds north through the community of Kulptown, with the name changing to Chestnut Street.
 PA 345 turns northwest before it runs north along the border between the borough of Birdsboro to the west and Union Township to the east, passing through residential areas and heading to the west of Daniel Boone Area High School.
 The route comes to an intersection with PA 724, at which point it turns west into Birdsboro to form a concurrency with PA 724 on East Main Street.
-The road passes more homes and heads into the commercial center of Birdsboro.
-Both routes turn north onto North Furnace Street before PA 724 splits from PA 345 by heading to the west, crossing Hay Creek.
+The road passes more homes and heads into the commercial center of Birdsboro, crossing Hay Creek.
+Both routes turn north onto North Furnace Street before PA 724 splits from PA 345 by heading to the west.
 PA 345 crosses the Schuylkill River into Exeter Township and soon passes over Norfolk Southern's Harrisburg Line.
 The route heads north on South Center Road and runs through residential areas and woods.
 In the community of Baumstown, PA 345 intersects the eastbound lanes of US 422 before it comes to its northern terminus at a junction with the westbound lanes of US 422.